 No, the tuition will remain at the current in-state and out-of-state rates as well as the military rate.

-Do UMUC's AA degrees fulfill the requirements for MYCAA funding?
+Does the University of Maryland University College AA degrees fulfill the requirements for MYCAA funding?

 Many of them do.
 Please refer to the MYCAA webpage at http://www.umuc.edu/portablecareer/index.cfm.

 Note: Students should also contact the MYCAA administrators to discuss in detail whether or not their chosen AA program of study is eligible for MYCAA funding.